 Several SRT drive modes are available including Street, Sport, Track and Custom.
 The optional Demonic Red leather interior is the cherry on top of the cake.

 The Dodge Durango SRT Hellcat can be ordered this fall and production will stretch over six months beginning in early 2021, with no limit to the number of units.
 The company expects to sell a bit less than 2,000.
+After all, it costs a whopping $114,345.

 This outstanding addition follows a host of improvements to the Durango lineup for 2021.
 Among other things, the exterior design is more aggressive, while the interior has been revised (steering wheel, console, dashboard, etc.) for a more high-tech, driver-centric environment.
 New Ebony Red leather in Citadel trim is particularly notable, but let’s not forget the new Uconnect 5 infotainment system with 10.1-inch screen and wireless Android Auto/Apple CarPlay integration.